Alluxio/alluxio/docs/en/core-services/Caching.md

 explicitly moving hot data to higher tiers.

 For `ReadType.CACHE`, Alluxio will cache the block into the highest tier that has the available space.
+So you will read the cache block with disk speed if the block is currently on a disk(SSD/HDD).

 > Note: In 2.3, Alluxio default ReadType is changed from CACHE_PROMOTE to CACHE.